Xaviera Simmons: Artwork

+In 2010 The Nasher Museum of Art at Duke University commissioned Simmons to produce a full length record album inspired by the landscape and histories of North Carolina.
+Simmons produced a set of photographic images and sent them to musician friends who subsequently wrote music to her images.
+From this work Simmons album "Thundersnow Road" was released in 2010 via Merge Records.
+Musicians on the album include: Jim James of My Morning Jacket, Harrison Haynes of Les Savy Fav, Mac McCaughan of Superchunk, and Tunde Adebimpe, Jaleel Bunton and Kyp Malone of TV on the Radio.

 She participated in the Artists Experiment series at the Museum of Modern Art in 2013.
 Simmons acted as both artist and archivist, tracing the museum's own history while extracting and reinstating examples of political action through gesture.

 Coded was a survey exhibition at The Kitchen in 2016.
 In relation to it, Simmons also created a performance work using archival materials and resources to explore queer history, homoeroticism, and Jamaican dancehall culture.

 In 2018, Simmons made a public art installation on Hunter's Point South Park on the East River in Queens, New York.
 The installation, Convene, consisted of inverted canoes painted in the colors of the national flags of some immigrant populations in the area.

 In 2019, Simmon wrote an opinion piece for The Art Newspaper, with the title "Whiteness must undo itself to make way for the truly radical turn in contemporary culture."
 She also pulled out as a panelist at IdeasCity Bronx, a New Museum festival, when local Bronx organizers shut it down with their concerns.